Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 As shown in the examples below, the training CLI should be used along with ``akida_models create`` and ``quantizeml quantize``.

-If the quantized model offers acceptable performances, it can be converted into an Akida model, ready to be loaded on the Akida NSoC using the `CNN2SNN convert CLI <cnn2snn.html#command-line-interface>`_.
+If the quantized model offers acceptable performance, it can be converted into an Akida model, ready to be loaded on the Akida NSoC using the `CNN2SNN convert CLI <cnn2snn.html#command-line-interface>`_.